 Doctor Patrick Foong

-I have taught law for many years in different countries and the last twelve years, in the Australasian region.
+I have taught law for many years in different countries and the last fifteen years, in the Australasian region.
 I have taught at undergraduate and postgraduate courses including LLB and LLM.
 I also supervise HDR students.
 I have extensive experience in designing curriculum, setting assessments and moderation.
 I have consistently achieved excellent teaching evaluation and I was rated as outstanding lecturer by Swinburne university students.
 I am familiar with the use of modern technologies such as Blackboard, Collaborate, Echo 360 and Audacity software.

 Both of my postgraduate qualifications are by research and they are in critical areas at the time.
 My LLM thesis was on HIV/ AIDS and discrimination.
 In my PhD thesis, I conducted analysis and made comparisons between the Australian regulatory regime on human embryonic stem cell research and the Malaysian regime against the backdrop of the regulatory theories of Professor Roger Brownsword (Kings College London, UK) and Professor John Braithwaite (Australian National University).